LucasIcarus/Face_the_future/README.md

 like new editon of nodejs、old edition of nodejs、browser, the different polyfill-ways are needed.

 It's quiet a mess for a rookie.

+#### 04.05

+Without Iterator and so many other features of ES6, what we can easily use are just some syntactic sugar?

+The learning is coming to the Promise object, another feature couldn't work without polyfill!